DickinsonCollege/FarmData2/CONTRIBUTING.md

 #### Bug Fix / Feature Implementation ####

 Tickets in the [Issue Tracker] that are tagged _bug_ or _enhancement_ describe issues be fixed or new features to be added to FarmData2.
 The tag _good first issue_ appears on the most approachable tickets.
 If you find an issue to work on use the [workflow](#workflow) described below to create a pull request for your suggested bug fix or feature implementation.
+Information about the languages and technologies that are used in FarmdData2 and pointers to resources for learning more about them can be found in the [Technology On-boarding](#technology-on-boarding) section below.

 #### Other Thoughts ####

 The above is not an exhaustive list of ways to participate in FarmData2.
 For some other ideas check out [50 Ways to be a FOSSer](http://foss2serve.org/index.php/50_Ways_to_be_a_FOSSer).
-If anything there seems interesting or if you have other ideas of your own please get in touch and we will be happy to have a discussion about how you might contribute.
+If anything there seems interesting or if you have other ideas of your own please get in touch and we will be happy to have a discussion about how you might get involved.

+## Technology On-boarding ##

+The majority of FarmData2's development is front-end development in the _FieldKit_ and _BarnKit_.
+The _FieldKit_ and _BarnKit_ contain _forms_ and _reports_ that facilitate farm specific tasks.
+These _forms_ and _reports_ are created using a standard web technology stack including HTML, CSS, JavaScript, Vue.js.
+The front-end accesses FarmData2 data through the [FarmOS API](https://farmos.org/development/api/) using the [Axios](https://github.com/axios/axios) library.
+End-to-end testing of _forms_ and _reports_ is done using the [Cypress framework](https://www.cypress.io/).
+In addition, a basic familiarity with git and GitHub are necessary for interacting with the project.

+If you are unfamiliar with one or more of these technologies the [ONBOARDING](ONBOARDING.md) document will provide additional information about each, as well as resources and activities for learning about them.
+If you are familiar with these technologies the next step is to jump to the [README.md for the field kit](farmdata2_modules/fd2_field_kit/README.md), and then return to the [ONBOARDING](ONBOARDING.md) document on an as-needed basis.

+The automation, configuration and back-end development of FarmData2 use an number of other technologies including Drupal, drush, FarmOS, Docker, docker-compose and bash scripting.
+The [ONBOARDING](ONBOARDING.md) document outlines how these technologies are used and also contains pointers to resources for learning more about them.

 ## Workflow ##